Charles Rankin

-Charles Rankin, (1797 − 1886 or 12 October 1888) was an early Irish-born and Scottish-descended settler and land surveyor in Upper Canada (the predecessor to the province of Ontario, Canada).
+Charles Rankin, (1797 − 1886 or 12 October 1888) was an early Ulster Scots settler in Upper Canada (the predecessor to the province of Ontario, Canada).
 He is significant due to his role in the surveying and early settlement of large areas of Upper Canada, including much of the Bruce Peninsula and south shore of Lake Huron, and notably the city of Owen Sound.
 Born in 1797 at Enniskillen, County Fermanagh, Ireland, he died in either 1886 or 1888 in Owen Sound, a city whose founding he had been instrumental in.

 Biography

 Early life

-Rankin's father, George Rankin, was born in 1762 at Enniskillen, County Fermanagh, in what was then the British-governed Kingdom of Ireland, and which today is a part of Northern Ireland.
+Rankin's father, George Rankin, was born in 1762 at Enniskillen, County Fermanagh, which today is a part of Northern Ireland.
 His ancestors had originally migrated from Ayrshire, Scotland, to participate in the 17th-century Plantation of Ulster.
 George married Mary Stuart (born in Bunker Hill, Massachusetts to Scottish immigrants) and the couple had seven children: John (who became a medical doctor in Picton, Ontario), Charles, George Junior (who became an army surgeon in India), James (died young), Susan, Kate, and Arthur, the seventh child, who also became a land surveyor.

 Charles was born in 1797, also in Enniskillen, but after the end of the War of 1812, he accompanied his parents and siblings to Montréal in Lower Canada, where his younger brother Arthur was born in 1816.
 The elder Rankins would later move to Amherstburg, York (now Toronto), and finally Bytown (now Ottawa), but Charles' life would diverge from theirs before that point.